sugus-labs/RoMIE/README.md

 	sudo chmod +x /etc/init.d/supervisord
 	sudo update-rc.d supervisord defaults
 	sudo service supervisord start

-and run in a terminal:

-	sudo unlink /tmp/supervisor.sock
-	supervisord -c /etc/supervisord.conf

 You can access to the interface in the same machine on: